Are Cookies Personal Data?

 Example: A third party cookie set on a website (e.g. Google Analytics) collects and processes personal data of a user for advertising purposes.
 According to the GDPR, the user must be made aware that such a cookie has been set.
 Furthermore, the user's consent to the use of this third party cookie on the website is required.
 The GDPR also states that the user must be given the right to reject this cookie (opt-out) and that he/she may continue to visit the website despite a refusal.
 Learn more

-Not all cookies are automatically personal data, even if it applies to most cookies.
-It must be distinguished which cookies actually process personal data and which do not.
+Not all cookies involve personal data.
+It must be distinguished between which cookies actually process personal data and which do not.
 As soon as certain cookies process the personal data of a user, the GDPR applies.

 Usercentrics GmbH does not offer legal advice.
 The content of this article is not legally binding.
 The article represents the opinion of Usercentrics.